Taiwan–Turkey relations: 21st century

-In October 31 2020, Recep Tayyip Erdogan, the President of Turkey, posted a tweet thanking Taiwan for giving Turkey aid to get through an earthquake it recently got struck by, but took it down and replaced it with one where the thanks was gone.
-Many Taiwanese officials expressed their displeasure with the tweet.
+On 31 October 2020, president Erdoğan posted a tweet thanking Taiwan for giving Turkey aid to get through an earthquake it recently got struck by, but took it down and replaced it with one where the thanks was gone.
+Many Taiwanese officials expressed their displeasure.
 Joseph Wu, Taiwan's Minister of Foreign Affairs, said it was due to China's meddling and pressure.